dduan/Pathos/README.md

 ## Overview

-For a taste of what Pathos can do, let's generate a static site from Markdown files!
+For a taste Pathos, let's generate a static site from Markdown files!

 ```swift
 // Current working directory.